 - 1 tsp bicarbonate of soda 1 tsp bicarbonate of soda

 - 1 tsp ground cinnamon 1 tsp ground cinnamon

 FOR THE CREAM CHEESE FROSTING

 - 180g soft cream cheese 180g soft cream cheese

 - 50g Tate & Lyle Cane Icing Sugar 50g Tate & Lyle Cane Icing Sugar

 HOW TO MAKE THIS CARROT CAKE RECIPE

-- Grease and line the base of a 2cm/8” deep, round cake tin.
+1. Grease and line the base of a 2cm/8” deep, round cake pan or tin.
 Heat the oven to 170C/325F/gas 3.
 Set aside a tablespoon of the walnuts and chop the rest.

-- Place the oil, Tate & Lyle Light Muscovado Sugar and eggs into a large bowl and beat until thick and creamy, use a hand held electric mixer if available.
+2. Place the oil, Tate & Lyle Light Muscovado Sugar and eggs into a large bowl and beat until thick and creamy, use a handheld electric mixer if available.

-- Add the vanilla essence to your cake batter and then stir in the chopped walnuts and carrots.
-Sift the dry ingredients together then fold into the cake mixture.
+3. Add the vanilla essence to your cake batter and then stir in the chopped walnuts and carrots.
+Sift the dry ingredients together then fold them into the cake mixture.
 Turn into the prepared tin and bake for 50 minutes.
 Test with a skewer which should come out clean.

-- Remove from the oven, cool in the tin 10 minutes then turn onto a wire rack to cool completely.
+4. Remove from the oven, cool in the tin for 10 minutes then turn onto a wire rack to cool completely.

 5. For the cream cheese frosting topping, put the cream cheese and Tate & Lyle Icing Sugar into a bowl and beat together until smooth and creamy.
 Spread over the top of the cake and scatter over the reserved walnuts, chopping them into small pieces if preferred.

-- Unfrosted carrot cake can be frozen for up to 2 months.
+• Unfrosted carrot cake can be frozen and stored for up to 2 months.